 Kamal’s Quantified Self Experiment, Week 1: A New Hope

 Have you ever weighed yourself too often?
 Have you ever weighed yourself not often enough?
 Well, there’s a movement afoot that makes your weight measurement concerns look teeny tiny.
-It’s called “Quantified Self”, and consists largely of [highlight type="yellow"]young, healthy males[/highlight] who track every possible health-related measurement, usually beaming these measurements to their smartphones or computers and analyzing the trends.
+It’s called “Quantified Self”, and consists largely of [su_highlight background="yellow"]young, healthy males[/su_highlight] who track every possible health-related measurement, usually beaming these measurements to their smartphones or computers and analyzing the trends.

 Weight and Body fat